philiprlarie/course/hw3/README.md

 #### 2. Nested Loops Joins

 Move to the `query` directory.
-You may first want to take a look at `SNLJOperator`.
-Complete `PNLJOperator` and `BNLJOperator`.
+You may first want to take a look at `SNLJOperator` (SNLJ: Simple Nested Loop Join).

+##### 2.a Page Nested Loop Join
+Complete `PNLJOperator.java`.
+Further instructions in source code.

+##### 2.b Block Nested Loop Join
+Complete `BNLJOperator.java`.
+Further instructions in source code.

 The PNLJ and BNLJ tests in `TestJoinOperator` should pass once this is complete.

 #### 3: External Sort